dhable/caffeinatedideas.com/_drafts/superfish-highlights-the-ssl-problem.md

 > replacing it with another set basically takes money out of the site's pocket to line Lenovo's pocket.

-Since more sites are running SSL, Superfish also contained a "feature" by which it would unwrap the SSL connection from the site, then reestablish the connection to the browser.
+Since more sites are running SSL, Superfish also contained a "feature" by which it would unwrap the SSL connection from the site, then reestablish a SSL connection to the browser.
 In order to prevent the browser from warning the user that the SSL connection was tampered with, Superfish would generate a SSL cert with the site's domain and would sign this cert with a Superfish CA certificate.
-Since the browser trusts all CA certificates installed locally, the browser would naturally trust this spoofed SSL certificate.
-Now Superfish could read the HTML code and inject ads into pages being requested via SSL.
+Since the browser trusts all CA certificates installed locally, the browser would naturally trust this spoofed SSL certificate signed by Superfish.
+Now Superfish could read the HTML code and inject ads into pages being transferred via SSL.

 ## The Problem

-The more formal name for the technique used by Superfish is called a [Man in the Middle attack][man-in-the-middle].
+The more formal name for the technique used by Superfish is called the [man-in-the-middle attack][man-in-the-middle].
 Instead of just being a clever way to inject ads into pages, Superfish demonstrated on a global level how easy it is to circumvent the SSL certificate warnings placed into browsers.

-At the basic level, the certificate system is all based on having another intermediate organization use their certificate to create a certificate for your site.
+Basically, the certificate system is all based on having another intermediate organization use their certificate to create a certificate for your site.
 These intermediate organizations have certificates also signed by other intermediate organizations, building the certificate chain.
 The certificate chain ends with a certificate that is trusted implicitly by the browser, known as the root certificate.
 The only reason these root certificates